First basic tutorial - a load-flow computation

-In this tutorial, the network is quite simple and made of two lines in parallel, with on the left side a generator and on the right side a load.
+In this tutorial, the network is quite simple and made of two lines in parallel, with a generator on the left side and a load on the right side.
 The load consumes 600 MW and the generator produces 606.5 MW.
 A load flow computes the flows through the two lines.
 The flow through the upper line is of 302.4 MW at its entrance and of 300.4 MW at its exit.
 The flow through the lower line is the same.
 The power losses are of 2 MW on each line.

 We apply a contingency: the upper line is disconnected.
 A new load flow computes the flow on the lower line: it is now of 610.6 MW at its entrance and of 601 MW at its exit.
 The rest of the difference between load and generation represents the losses during the voltage transformation process.

 The tutorial can be expressed in a short and easy workflow.
-All the input data are stored in a XIIDM file.
-This file is imported with the IIDM gateway.
+All the input data is stored in an XIIDM file.
+This file is imported with the IIDM importer.
 Then, a load flow simulator is launched to get flows on all nodes.
-In this tutorial, the simulator is Hades2 but could be an other load flow simulator, as the API interface contract is respected.
+In this tutorial, the simulator is Hades2, but it could be an other load flow simulator, as long as the API contract is respected.
 A contingency is created and finally, the flows are computed again in order to get the final state.

 File file = new File(/path/to/file/eurostag-tutorial1-lf.xml");

 The file is imported through a gateway that converts the file in a in-memory model.

 Network network = Importers.loadNetwork(file.toString());

 Then, flows are computed with a load flow simulator.
 In this tutorial, we use Hades2, which is closed source software, but available under a freeware license for experimental purposes.
 For more details, please visit this page to learn about Hades2.